elpatron68/AmznLinkShortener/README.md

 ## Technical Information

-*AmznLinkShortener* searches the clipboard text for two regular expressions.
+*Amzn Link Shortener* searches the clipboard text for two regular expressions.
 If the clipboard contains `https\:\/\/[a-z]+\.amazon\.[a-z]{2,3}` and a unique product identification string (matching `B[A-Z0-9]{9}`), it will construct the short URL from `https://` plus the host name from the original URL (`amazon.com`, `amazon.uk`, ...) plus `/dp/` plus